jboss-developer/jboss-eap-quickstarts/ejb-throws-exception/README.md

 The root `pom.xml` builds each of the subprojects in the above order and deploys the EAR archive to the server.

-The example follows the common "Hello World" pattern.
+The example follows the common `Hello World` pattern.
 These are the steps that occur:

 1. A JSF page (http://localhost:8080/jboss-ejb-throws-exception-web/) asks for the user name.
 2. On clicking `Say Hello`, the value of the `Name` input text is sent to a managed bean named `GreeterBean`.